ccarney16/pterodactyl-containers/README.md

 ### SSL Encryption ###

 SSL Encryption is an optional but recommended feature.
-Automatic SSL within *docker-compose.yml* is provided by Let's Encrypt.
-When using the webroot feature in certbot (refer to docker-compose.yml), you should mount the .well-known directory created to `/var/www/html/public/.well-known` within the panel container.
+Automatic SSL within *docker-compose.other.yml* is provided by Let's Encrypt.
+Refer to *docker-compose.other.yml* for more information.

 ### Contributing ###